travisdoor/bl/doc/readme.md

     }

 ### Using
 Using can be used in global scope or local scope to symplify path to symbols inside other modules.
-Only public modules are exposed via using.
+Only public symbols are exposed via using directive.

 	/* EXAMPLE: Using */